 Once a trade has been cleared by a Clearinghouse, CMSEF may adjust trade prices or cancel if there is a CMSEF system malfunction or with the consent of both Counterparties.
-Such modification or cancellation shall be effected by a pre-arranged trade or trades, consistent with CFTC No-Action Letter No. 15-24 (published by the CFTC on April 22, 2015; relief expires June 15, 2016).
+Such modification or cancellation shall be effected by a pre-arranged trade or trades, consistent with CFTC No-Action Letter No. 15-24 (published by the CFTC on April 22, 2015; relief expires June 15, 2016 last extended May 30, 2017).